-When it snows––do not shovel snow in the streets.
+When it snows––do not shovel, push, or plow snow in the streets.
 Ordinance No. 3 of 1987 prohibits the shoveling of snow onto a roadway.
 When clearing snow from sidewalks or driveways, be sure to pile it on your property, not in the street.

 During a snowstorm, while the snow is still falling, the road crew makes what we call an “emergency pass”—that is plowing in two directions up and down the street to allow for the passage of emergency vehicles.
 After the snow stops falling, the crew will return to widen the streets for on-street parking, and allow room for future storms.